-The quantification of costs associated with a transport project is more straightforward to calculate than the benefits.
+The quantification of costs associated with a transport project is straighter forward to calculate than the benefits.
 They consist, in the first instance, of the capital costs and costs associated with operation and maintenance.
 Inputs to costs general come from easily available data or outputs of standard models (Iacono & Levinson, 2013).
-However, as many newspaper readers would recognize, transport infrastructure projects, especially large ones, regularly cost more than initially predicted.
+However, as many newspaper readers would recognize transport infrastructure projects, especially large ones, regularly cost more than initially predicted.
 A famous study of transit project costs found that cost over runs of 50-100% were common (Skamris Holm & Flyvbjerg, 1997).
-The Toronto York Spadina Subway Extension, currently under construction in Toronto, for example, was originally budgeted at 2.6 billion Canadian dollars and is now expected to cost closer to 3.2 billion, a 23% increase (CBC News, 2016).
+The Toronto York Spadina Subway Extension, currently under construction in Toronto, was originally budgeted at 2.6 billion Dollars and is now expected to cost closer to 3.2 billion, a 23% increase (CBC News, 2016).

 As one half of the cost-benefit analysis the regular overruns of cost projects can significantly impact the CBA and NPV calculations.
 To account for the possibility of cost overruns CBA analysis can include a risk multiplier and an optimism bias factor (Metrolinx, 2015).
-The use of large risk multipliers, however, is also not without its difficulties in terms of (a) possibly leading to the rejection of worthwhile projects due to excessively conservative cost assumptions; and (b) the possibility that expenditures during implementation will be allowed to rise to the higher assumed costs, when lower cost estimates might act as a constraint on these expenditures (due ot the pressure to "stay within budget").